chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ### Hello fellow AMB-Net node operators.
 Welcome to this little repository.

-Here I present a complete setup that may help you monitor and control your ATLAS or APOLLO node(s) through the MacBook TouchBar _(New Stats Dashboard options with combined information for multiple nodes introduced in version 1.5)_.
+Here I present a complete setup that may help you monitor and control your ATLAS or APOLLO node(s) through the MacBook TouchBar _(New Reward Estimation introduced in version 2.0)_.

 Please note that _this is NOT an official tool created by Ambrosus_, but a setup that I built to control my own node and found quite useful to share with the whole community.
 Although I don't expect any dangerous errors to occur, _I give no warranty that this is bug-free_, so please have a look at the code, before running it.
 I have been controlling my node with this for several months without major issues now.